Table-Driven Development

 }

-if/switch statements, because code like this is difficult to share.
-It's easy
+other, similar if/switch statements, because code like this is difficult to share.
+It’s easy to

 , and every switch